oroinc/documentation/backend/entities/custom-field-validation.rst

 Custom Field Validation
 =======================

-Using the `oro_entity.manager.entity_field_validator` service you can add custom field validation that can be placed in your bundle.
+Using the `oro_entity.manager.entity_field_validator` service, you can add custom field validation that you can place in your bundle.

 Example: